 - send an admonition letter (which may be public);

-- place the licensee on probation;
+- place you on probation;

-- suspend the license; or
+- suspend your license; or

-- revoke the license
+- revoke your license

-The licensee can always contest the discipline by requesting a formal hearing.
+You can always contest the discipline by requesting a formal hearing.
 In some cases, the Board must hold a disciplinary hearing first before imposing the discipline.

 4. Fighting discipline by the Colorado Board of Social Work Examiners

-- the social worker’s reputation is otherwise unsullied;
+- your reputation is otherwise unsullied;

 5. Penalties for the unauthorized practice of social work in Colorado

 Providing social work services without a valid current license violates Colorado law.
 A first-time offense is a class 2 misdemeanor in Colorado.
-The sentence carries up to 120 days in jail and/or up to $750 in fines.
+The sentence carries:

 6. Other professional licenses in Colorado